it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### No Single Points of Failure

-Product reliability is protected against any one system component failing by providing redundancy of critical components.
+Protect product reliability against any one system component failing by providing redundancy of critical components.

 ### Deny application execution by default